Elías Ólafsson: International career

 Elías was selected to the Icelandic national team ahead of its friendly games against Canada and El Salvador in January 2020.
 He was an unused substitute in both games.
-In October 2020, Elías was diagnosed with COVID-19, following Iceland's U-21 2–0 win over Luxembourg U-21.
-In March 2021, he was selected to the Icelandic U-21 team ahead of its games in the 2021 UEFA European Under-21 Championship.
+In October 2020, Elías was diagnosed with COVID-19, following Iceland under-21 national team's 2–0 win over Luxembourg U21.
+In March 2021, he was selected for the Iceland U21 ahead of its games in the 2021 UEFA European Under-21 Championship.

-He made his debut for the senior Iceland national football team on 8 October 2021 in a World Cup qualifier against Armenia.
+He made his debut for the senior national team on 8 October 2021 in a World Cup qualifier against Armenia.